MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Experiments

-\textbf{Implementation Details.} Experiments are implemented on a server equipped with four Nvidia V100 (32G $\times$ 4 GPU memory).
+Experiments are implemented on a server equipped with four Nvidia V100 (32G $\times$ 4 GPU memory).
 Consistent with PTv3 \cite{ptv3}, we use the AdamW optimizer with a cosine scheduler during training and set 1$\%$ of the training process as a warm-up.
 We set the initial learning rate and weight decay to 0.005, 0.05 and 0.002, 0.005 for indoor and outdoor scenes, respectively.
 In addition, the number of training epochs was set to 500 and 100 for the indoor and outdoor scenes, accordingly.
+For the LLaMa 2-7B model, we employed a pretrained frozen model, feeding only vectorized text inputs to generate standardized textual features.
+For the memory module storing thousands of text-visual feature pairs from training samples, we converted the feature data type from float32 to float16.
+This significantly reduced memory consumption while effectively preserving data precision, limiting this component's memory usage to under 50MB.
+Moreover, the memory module dynamically updates the weights for each training sample.
+Since the textual prompts encompass not only the target object category information but also details such as the object's colour and texture, its surrounding environment, or its positional relationship with adjacent objects, there is no risk of overfitting.
+Random seeds employed included the conventional 42, alongside 888 and 2026.
+Each experiment was run at least three times, with the average result presented in the tables.
+The standard deviation across multiple runs was consistently controlled below 0.2$\%$.